 There is one clear winner in the performance category, and that is ExpressVPN.

-The latest tests also line up with my own observations, since I have been personally using both services since mid-2015.
+The latest tests also line up with my own observations, since I have been regularly testing both VPNs since 2015.
 ExpressVPN has always been a higher priced VPN service that prides itself on speed and performance.
-While NordVPN has improved its speed recently, ExpressVPN still outperforms in nearly every location.
+While NordVPN has improved its speed recently by adding more servers, ExpressVPN still outperforms in nearly every location.